SpaceG/spaceg.github.io/_posts/2015-05-19-current-workflow-with-sails.js-start-up.markdown

 Here is a small preview of our Current Web App.
 The Workflow.
-We use The Realtime MVC Framework from <a href="http://sailsjs.org/#!/documentation/concepts">sails.js</a> based on <a href="https://nodejs.org/">node.js</a> for easily building fast, scalable network applications and the <a href="http://backbonejs.org/">backbone.js</a>for the Front End.
+We use The Realtime MVC Framework from <a href="http://sailsjs.org/#!/documentation/concepts">sails.js</a> based on <a href="https://nodejs.org/">node.js</a> for easily building fast, scalable network applications and the <a href="http://backbonejs.org/">backbone.js</a> for the Front End.
 For Back-End we use <a href="http://www.linux.com/directory/Distributions/popular-distributions/ubuntu">Linux (Ubuntu)</a> Servers with <a href="http://nginx.org/">Nginx.</a> .

 <blockquote> Current Web App Workflow with - Sails.js - Backbone.js -</blockquote>